syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ## Navigation through keyboard

 `SfCalendar` control allows to navigate from one view to other views through keyboard by pressing the `CTRL + UP` in Backward direction or `CTRL + DOWN` keys in Forward direction.
-SfCalendar allows to navigate beetween different cells in the same view by pressing navigation arrows.
+SfCalendar allows to navigate between different cells in the same view by pressing navigation arrows.

 ## Navigation through touch

-Navigation beetween next or previous range of dates for the current view in the calendar can be done by panning on thh calendar view. `SfCalendar` control allows to navigate from one view by tap the header of calendar.
+Navigation between next or previous range of dates for the current view in the calendar can be done by panning on thh calendar view. `SfCalendar` control allows to navigate from one view by tap the header of calendar.
 Tapping cell from the view navigate back to next available view in `ViewMode`.

 ## Handle view change

 `ViewChanging` event occurs when click on the Calendar Header text to change the view from one view to another view.
-Change of view can be restricted on-demad by handling the `ViewChanging` event. `ViewChangingEventArgs` provides the information about the old and new `ViewType`.
+Change of view can be restricted on-demand by handling the `ViewChanging` event. `ViewChangingEventArgs` provides the information about the old and new `ViewType`.
 This helps to restrict view change in specific scenarios only.
 The following code example illustrates the same.

 {% tabs %}